Learn why your company needs social media channels for effective crisis communication

 When a crisis occurs, top management, lawyers and PR representatives may begin to argue about the best way to handle it.
 It’s important that everyone works together for the most ideal outcome.

 You must strike a balance between getting information out quickly and ensuring you don’t say anything that can hurt you later during possible litigation.
 Keeping your messages consistent throughout the crisis will improve your chances for survival.

 Axia Public Relations can help you use social media for reputation management, creative campaigns and crisis communication.
 We will serve as your partner and trusted guide before, during and after a crisis.
-To learn more, contact us or download our free e-book Managing Public Relations in a Crisis today.
+To learn more, contact us or download our e-book Managing Public Relations in a Crisis today.